tasxatzial/janedoe-website/README.md

 A simple portfolio landing page for an imaginary person.

-This project is part of a course on [Scrimba](https://scrimba.com).
-[Design specs](https://xd.adobe.com/spec/6ebfeb86-6eeb-4b69-77dc-ecf4c4506bcc-188e/) and assets are provided by [Kevin Powell](https://github.com/kevin-powell).
+This project is part of the [Build and Deploy Your Portfolio](https://scrimba.com/learn/portfolio) course on [Scrimba](https://scrimba.com).

 ## Implementation